-- 1. Make a note of the serial number of the device: - a.
-Open the Device Information page (Status & Diagnostics tab > System Status menu > Device Information). - b.
-The serial number is displayed in the "Serial Number" field. - If you need a Software License Key for more than one device, repeat Step 1 for each device. - 3.
-Request the required Software License Key from your AudioCodes representative and provide them with the serial number of the device(s). - 4.
-When you receive the new Software License Key file, check the file as follows: - 5.
-Open the file with any text-based program such as Notepad. - a.
-Verify that the first line displays "[LicenseKeys]". - Verify that the file contains one or more lines in the following format: "S/N<serial number> = <Software License Key string>". - For example: "S/N370604 = jCx6r5tovClKaBBbhPtT53Yj..." - verify that the "S/N" value reflects the serial number of your device.
+- 1. Make a note of the MAC address and/or serial number of the device: - Open the Device Information page (Status & Diagnostics tab > System Status menu > Device Information). - b.
+The MAC address is displayed in the "MAC Address" field and the serial number in the "Serial Number" field. - If you need a Software License Key for more than one device, repeat Step 1 for each device. - 3.
+Request the required Software License Key from your AudioCodes representative and provide them with the MAC address and/or serial number of the device(s). - 4.
+When you receive the new Software License Key file, check the file as follows: - a.
+Open the file with any text-based program such as Notepad. - b.
+Verify that the first line displays "[LicenseKeys]". - c.
+Verify that the file contains one or more lines in the following format: "S/N<serial number> = <Software License Key string>". - For example: "S/N370604 = jCx6r5tovClKaBBbhPtT53Yj..." - d.
+Verify that the "S/N" value reflects the serial number of your device.
 If you have multiple Software License Keys, ensure that each "S/N" value corresponds to a device.